Tiliavir/mvw-search-index/README.md

 Can e.g. be used to generate a search index for a static website, generated with hugo, jekyll,  gatsby or manually.

 ## Usage
-First you have to create the index that you than use on e.g. a search page.
+First you have to install this package, the create the index that you than use on e.g. a search page.
-Both is demonstrated with examples in the following two sub chapters.
+Find samples for everything in the following chapters.

+### Installation
+Use `npm install --save-dev mvw-search-index` to add the dependency to your `package.json`.

 ### Index creation
 There are multiple possibilities to generate the script.
 Some are demonstrated in the following sub chapters: